Roasted Turkey Breast Tenderloins & Vegetables Recipe

 - 1/4 cup water

-- Preheat oven to 425°.
-In a small bowl, mix the first six ingredients.
+- In a small bowl, combine the first six ingredients.
 Combine 2 teaspoons of the seasoning mixture with butter; toss with vegetables.
 Transfer to a roasting pan.
-Bake, uncovered, 15 minutes.
+Bake, uncovered, at 425° for 15 minutes.

 - Meanwhile, rub oil over turkey; sprinkle with remaining seasoning mixture.
 Move vegetables to edges of pan; place turkey in the center.
-Bake, uncovered, 20-25 minutes or until a thermometer inserted in turkey reads 165° and vegetables are tender.
+Bake, uncovered, at 425° for 20-25 minutes or until a meat thermometer reads 170° and vegetables are tender.

 - Save half of turkey for Buffalo Turkey with Linguine (recipe also in Recipe Finder) or save for another use.
 Remove remaining turkey and vegetables to a serving platter and keep warm.